 Life is short, full of stuff.
-I don't know what for, I ain't had enough.
-What happens if I should die.
+I don't know what for, I ain't had enough. - The Cramps 'Some New Kind of Kick' What happens if I should die.
 My wife takes care of many aspects of our joint lives together, but not the financial ones.
-It is already going to be tough enough to lose a loved one.
-I figured I might … Continue reading Things to Do in Denver when I’m Dead
+It is already going to be tough enough to … Continue reading Things to Do in Denver when I’m Dead

 There are lots of different flavors of FIRE bloggers out there.
 Plenty of them speak to me on a personal finance level.
 Others I find interesting in their own ways, but few speak to me on a personal level when it comes to background stories and past lives lived.
 Then I read 'Financial Advice from … Continue reading The Terrorist, The Girlfriend, My Sister & The Homeless Man

 I did my first podcast interview.
 It's over at Millionaires Unveiled , just follow the link. (lucky number 24).
 Keep in mind I was just getting over a cold, I sound a little nasally.
 Between this interview, my personal backstory,and various other little bits and pieces of me available in this blog, a pretty complete picture of … Continue reading I’m Out there Jerry!

 I read an interesting post today from CorporateMonkey about children in the workforce and its relative cultural appropriateness.
 It got me to thinking.
 Childhood is a relatively new concept, even in America.
 Probably a good idea.
 We protect our children from the rigors of the grownup world and allow them to grow, learn, play, and … Continue reading What Do Kids Know Anyway?

 How Much Money have I made VS. How Much Money do I have?
 It occurred to me the other day that this question in answerable with a little digging.
 First off, we know that somebody, besides us, keeps track of all the money we make.
 I am talking about Uncle Sam.
 The tax man is … Continue reading An Interesting Number